touchpulse/react-native-visual-positioning-system/example/README.md

 ## Development

-If you modified the parent package's code, you need to:
+If you modified the parent package's code, you need to

-- build the library
+- build the library (`npm prepare`)
 - merge it, and
 - rebuild the native modules before running the app.

-Use:
+For your convenience this has been merged into a simple command per OS:

 ```bash
 yarn android:upgrade